vefunder/protocol-research-review/articles/accumulate_ecosystem/Risk_Assessment-Accumulate_Network-Accumulate_Bridge-Accumulated_Finance.md

 |[Chains-of-chains architecture of Accumulate](https://accumulatenetwork.io/Accumulate-Whitepaper-4-12-22.pdf)|

-Tendermint nodes validate transactions for an account.
-Root hashes from each BVN are fed into a larger network of Tendermint nodes called the Directory Network (DN), which produces a final root hash that can be ‘anchored’ into another blockchain.
+Block Validator Network Nodes (BVNNs) validate transactions for an account.
+Root hashes from each BVN are fed into a larger network of nodes called the Directory Network (DN), which produces a final root hash that can be ‘anchored’ into another blockchain.
 DN root hashes will be regularly anchored into Layer-1 blockchains like Bitcoin and Ethereum.

-Inside the DN and each BVN is an interconnected network of chains responsible for collecting signatures, synchronizing Tendermint nodes within a BVN, communicating between BVNs, collecting roots, and anchoring roots to other blockchains.
-These chains and their functions include Signature Chain, Main Chain, Synthetic Transaction Chain, Binary Patricia Trie (BPT), Root Anchor Chain, and Intermediate Anchor Chain.

-Each account is uniquely identified by a URL and is uniquely identified by its own Signature Chain and Main Chain.
 Additionally, each BVN and the DN have Synthetic Transaction Chains, Root Anchor Chains, and one or more Intermediate Anchor Chains.
 Every chain is anchored into the Root Anchor Chain, creating a chain-of-chains architecture where every chain within a BVN or the DN can be considered a side chain of its respective BVN/DN Root Anchor Chain.

+#### Accounts and Key Heirarchy

+Each account is uniquely identified by a URL and is uniquely identified by its own Signature Chain and Main Chain.
 Accumulate accounts are designed to improve the user experience, efficiently organize data, and integrate with web apps, mobile devices, and enterprise tech stacks.
 Accumulate supports several types of accounts, including Lite Token Account, Lite Data Account, Accumulate Digital Identifier (ADI), Key Book, Key Page, ADI Token Account, ADI Data Account, and Scratch Account.

 The protocol has a hierarchical key management structure where Key Books contain Key Pages and Key Pages contain keys that are authorized to sign transactions.
 Each Key Page specifies m of n where m is the number of unique, authorized signatures required to approve transactions (i.e., the signature threshold) and n is the total number of keys on the page.
 Accounts are linked at creation to a Main Key Book and an optional Manager Key Book.
 A signature is authorized only if the signing key corresponds to a key in one of the pages of either the Main Key Book or the Manager Key Book (if specified).